-Twelve Against The Gods is an interesting book that takes a look at the lives of twelve people who beat back the challenges of their time and wrote their names in history, sometimes in infamy.
+This Twelve Against The Gods summary looks at an interesting book that details the lives of twelve people who beat back the challenges of their time and wrote their names in history, sometimes in infamy.

 What attracted me to read the book was hearing that it was one of Elon Musk’s favourite books, I had never heard of it before and figured if Elon liked it, then it must be a decent read.

 I’ll be truthful, it can be hard to read in places due to the style of writing.
 William Bolitho, the author, tends to use several words when a few would do.
 There are also a lot of sexist remarks in the book, which was published in 1929 when things were different.

 This does not excuse the comments, but it does provide context for why they are in the book.
 Apart from these quibbles, it’s a great book and different to many that I have read.